The Xakia legal matter management software connects in-house legal teams with business clients to maximize strategic impact and demonstrate legal...

 On average, 57.6 percent of law departments report using more technology tools to increase their efficiency, according to the Altman Weil Chief Legal Officer Survey.
-However, if you break that down by size, you see the larger departments disproportionately leading the tech charge:
+However, if you break that down by size, you see the larger legal departments disproportionately leading the tech charge.

-- 81 percent of law departments of 51 lawyers or more report using more tech;
+- 81 percent of law departments of 51 lawyers or more report using more technology

-To be sure, small law departments aren’t a small sector of the in-house population: According to the Altman Weil survey, 49.6 percent of in-house legal teams have 10 lawyers or fewer.
+Small law departments aren’t a small sector of the in-house population.
+According to the Altman Weil survey, 49.6 percent of in-house legal teams have 10 lawyers or fewer.

 While very niche practice apps for IP or employment have their uses, Patrick said his primary needs were time management and triage: “There needs to be a balance between being involved in day-to-day operations and having time to provide the needed legal services.”

-Susannah, David and Patrick all have implemented legal operations software to manage their department’s matters and workloads.
+Susannah, David and Patrick all have implemented a cloud based legal operations software to manage their department’s matters and workloads.
 (In the spirit of full disclosure, all three are Xakia users.)

 - Susannah: “Better visibility of matters, reporting, understanding where team members are at and not leaving it to chance!”